MIDFIELDR/midfieldr/docs/articles/art-020-data-sufficiency.md

 problematic results due to insufficient data are nearly always excluded from study.

-This article in the MIDFIELD workflow.
+This article in the MIDFIELD workflow:

 1. Planning
 2. Initial processing